lloesche/valheim-server-docker/README.md

 Warning: do not make the backup directory a subfolder of `/config/worlds/`.
 Otherwise each backup will backup all previous backups.

 By default 3 days worth of backups will be kept.
 A different number can be configured using `BACKUPS_MAX_AGE`.
 The value is in days.

+It is possible to configure a maximum number of to-be-kept backup files with `BACKUPS_MAX_COUNT`.
+When going over this limit, the oldest file(s) will be deleted.
+The default is `0` which means no limit.
+Note that `BACKUPS_MAX_AGE` will always be respected: if backups get too old, they will be deleted even if `BACKUPS_MAX_COUNT` was not yet reached (or is `0`).

 Beware that backups are performed while the server is running.
 As such files might be in an open state when the backup runs.
 However the `worlds/` directory also contains a `.db.old` file for each world which should always be closed and in a consistent state.